The second most common question in our inbox is about mold on microgreens.

 5. Don’t Pre-saturate the Soil

-We only wet the upper 1/3 of the soil profile when planting microgreen seeds.
-Seeds don't need the soil wet all the way to the bottom of the tray.
+When planting microgreen seeds, we only wet the upper 1/3 of the soil profile.
+Seeds don’t need the soil wet to the bottom of the tray.

 Wetting the upper third of the soil is enough during the germination phase.
 Soaking the whole soil profile causes saturation and heating of the soil interior.